Th3l3mic/HACKING/PRINTERS.md

 <p></p>
 2. We can also intercept the request using a proxy server like Burp Suite during normal device usage.

-Also default printer credentials, even when dont allow us to get domain admin could lead to data leaks for example: usernames.
+Even when the default printer credentials won't allow us to get the domain admin, it could lead to data leaks for example: usernames.

 <b>Using the Printer Exploitation Toolkit PRET</b>

-PRET is a tool created by Ruhr University in Bochum that connects to a printing device and exploits its features using one of the popular printer languages (PostScript, PJL, PCL).
+PRET is a tool created by Ruhr University in Bochum that connects to a printing device and exploits it's features using one of the popular printer languages (PostScript, PJL, PCL).
 PRET provides huge capabilities:

 - manipulating with print jobs,
 - accessing memory,